telerik/winforms-docs/controls/chartview/series-types/pie.md

 * __ShowLabels:__ The property determines whether the labels above each point will be visible.

+* __LabelMode__: Gets or sets the label mode of the __PieSeries__.
+The user can choose one of the following options:
+    - *Horizontal* - Each label is renderred horizontally.
+Its position from the center of its corresponding pie segment is determined by X property.
+    - *Radial* - Each label is renderred radial to its corresponding Pie segment.
+Its position from the center of the chart is determined by X property.

 * __RadiusFactor:__ The property can increase and decrease the diameter of the series.
 Setting the __RadiusFactor__ to *0.9* will decrease the radius of the series by *10 percent*.
 Similarly, the value *1.1* will increase it.
 Leaving the property with value *1* will make the donut fill the available space.

 Additionally, PieSeries allows offsetting a pie segment from the rest of the slices.
 This is achieved through the __OffsetFromCenter__ property of the individual PieDataPoint.
 The following snippet demonstrates how to shift the first pie piece: